andrebask/thesis/10 - chapter5.md

 }
 ```

 A significant variation with respect to the implementation proposed by Pettyjohn et al. is that the function that resumes the stack frames is implemented using iteration instead of recursion.
-This avoids using to much stack, as the JVM, differently from the C# MSIL, does not support tail call optimisation.
+This avoids using too much stack, as the JVM, differently from the C# MSIL, does not support tail call optimisation.
 Another difference is in the representation of the list of frames.
 Instead of using a linked list adding elements at the beginning, I used a Java `ArrayList`, adding elements at the end of the list.
 This allows to avoid reversing a list at every capture, and saves an object allocation at each list extension.

 ## A brief overview of Kawa's compilation process
 In Kawa there are mainly five compilation stages [@Bothner1998]: